CraftYourTown/cyt-wiki/cyt-towny/content/player-warps.md

 ### **What are Player Warps?**

 Player Warps, commonly known as pwarp or PW, are player-made warps which allows other players to teleport to the location.
-Player Warps can be created with the cost of £10,000 using /pw set \<name>.
+Player Warps can be created at Rank II with the cost of £10,000 using /pw set \<name>.
 Make sure you are standing at the block you want your Player Warp spawn to be!
 Successfully-made Player Warps will appear in /pw.

 There is a limit to how many Player Warps that can be created created by a player, which is based on their rank in /ranks: